neophob/wpc-emu/README.md

 - The Champion Pub - April 1998
 - Monster Bash 🚀 - July 1998
 - Cactus Canyon 🚀 - October 1998

-This generation WPC hardware was also used in the Midway redemption game Ticket Tac Toe, March 1996 and the Shuffle Alley game League Champ Shuffle Alley, 1996.